-Today, I was determined to get to know Glasgow, to learn what made it tick, and to see as much as I could.
-Luckily there is a City Sightseeing Hop-on Hop-off bus operating here because if you want to see the attractions in Glasgow, it is a big, spread-out city and City Sightseeing Hop-on Hop-off Bus is best.
-The commentary on the bus is either live or historical audio by Neil Oliver, who people that watch the History Channel may be familiar with.
-I would recommend a two-day pass as there is so much to see and do in Glasgow.
+Today, I was determined to get to know Glasgow, learn what made it tick, and see as much as possible.
+Luckily, a City Sightseeing Hop-on Hop-off bus operates here because if you want to see the attractions in Glasgow, it is a big, spread-out city, and the City Sightseeing Hop-on Hop-off Bus is the best.
+The commentary on the bus is either live or historical audio by Neil Oliver, who people who watch the History Channel may be familiar with.
+I recommend a two-day pass as there is so much to see and do in Glasgow.

 Need a Car?